Towns and villages

 Hartington

 One of the most picturesque villages in the Peak District, Hartington used to be famous for its cheese factory where Stilton was once made.
-The factory has been closed for [a decade] but still has a wonderful cheese shop where is possible to buy several locally made kinds of cheese.
+The factory has been closed for a while now but still has a wonderful cheese shop where is possible to buy several locally made kinds of cheese.

 Hartington makes a great base for a walk which you can return to for a refreshing afternoon tea or lunch